Join the club to access all our art lessons, camps, and printables! 👉

 1. Printing with Foam Shapes

-Lay out the black paper and next to it place a small dish with a folded kitchen towel that’s been soaked in bleach.
+Lay out the black paper and next to it place a small dish with a folded paper towel that’s been soaked in bleach.

 This method is probably my preferred way to work with bleach with the younger crowd because they can’t accidentally spill it or drink it.

-We used some letters and numbers from our bathtub (the kind they sell to stick on the wall).
-We pressed a number into the bleach kitchen towel and then pressed the bleached side down on to the inked paper.
+We used some foam letters and numbers from our bathtub.
+We pressed a number into the bleached paper towel and then pressed the bleached side down on to the inked paper.

 When the children lift it up from the black paper they are left with a print.